okyfirmansyah/libasyik/README.md

 ## Features

- - Ergonomic concurrency programming model
+ - Ergonomic concurrent programming model
    - Based on lightweight thread using **Boost::Fiber** (easy to create **millions** of fibers!)
    - Programming in synchronous fashions, but lightweight enough to implement **1 connection=1 Process** to simplify network programming models
    - Wraps **boost::asio** and **boost::beast** asynchronous APIs into "synchronous" libasyik's API's that generally much easier to use and programs